Stitching Monte Carlo samples: Examples

-The production of $\PW$ bosons with subsequent decay to a charged lepton and a neutrino ($\PW \to \Plepton\Pnu$) constitutes a relevant backgrounds to many physics analyses at the LHC, for example the analysis of SM Higgs ($\PHiggs$) boson production in the decay mode $\PHiggs \to \PW\PW$ and the search for $\PHiggs$ boson pair production in the decay mode $\PHiggs\PHiggs \to \Pbottom\Pbottom\PW\PW$~\cite{ATLAS:2014aga,Aad:2019yxi,CMS-HIG-13-027,CMS-HIG-17-006}.
-Simulated samples of $\PW$+jets events have been produced for $\Pp\Pp$ collisions at $\sqrt{s}=13$~\TeV center-of-mass energy using matrix elements computed at leading order (LO) accuracy in perturbative quantum chromodynamics (pQCD) with the program \MGvATNLO $2.4.2$~\cite{Alwall:2014hca}.
-Parton showering, hadronization, and the underlying event are modeled using the program \PYTHIA $v8.2$~\cite{Sjostrand:2014zea} with the tune \textrm{CP5}~\cite{Sirunyan:2019dfx}.
+Simulated samples of $\PW$+jets events have been produced for $\Pp\Pp$ collisions at $\sqrt{s}=13$~\TeV center-of-mass energy using matrix elements computed at leading order (LO) accuracy in perturbative quantum chromodynamics (pQCD) with the program \MGvATNLO $2.6.5$~\cite{MGvATNLO}.
+The parton distribution functions of the proton are modeled using the NNPDF3.1 set~\cite{NNPDF:2017mvq}.
+Parton showering, hadronization, and the underlying event are modeled using the program \PYTHIA $v8.240$~\cite{PYTHIA} with the tune \textrm{CP5}~\cite{Sirunyan:2019dfx}.
 The matching of matrix elements to parton showers is done using the \textrm{MLM} scheme~\cite{Alwall:2007fs}.
-The samples are normalized using cross sections computed at next-to-next-to leading order (NNLO) accuracy in pQCD, with electroweak corrections taken into account up to NLO accuracy~\cite{Li:2012wna}.
-The product of the $\PW$+jets production cross section times the branching fraction for the decay to a charged lepton and a neutrino amounts to $61.5$~nb.
+We restrict the analysis of these samples to particles originating from the hard-scatter interaction and do not add any pileup to these samples.
+Samples containing either $1$, $2$, $3$, or $4$ jets at matrix-element level are complemented by an ``inclusive'' sample and by samples binned in the scalar sum in $\pT$ of these jets.
+We denote the multiplicity of jets at the matrix-element level by the symbol $N_{\jet}$ and the scalar sum in $\pT$ of these jets by the symbol $\HT$.
+The inclusive and $\HT$-binned samples contain events with between $0$ and $4$ jets at the matrix-element level.